nimaabaeian/proactive_social_robot/README.md

 reward = 0  →  no change
 ```

-Changes are logged to `data_collection/face_selector.db` and atomically persisted to `memory/learning.json`.
+Changes are logged to the default deployed `face_selector.db` and atomically persisted to the default deployed `learning.json` path.

 ---